openucx/openhpca/README.md

 OpenHPCA relies on a workspace so before installing OpenHPCA for the first time, users are required to define the configuration of the workspace.
-A new workspace can be specified by creating the `~/.openhpca/workspace.conf` file. only one workspace is supported at any given time at the moment, multiple workspaces can only be currently used by creating a symlink to the target configuration file that needs to be used at a given time.
+A new workspace can be specified by creating the `~/.openhpca/workspace.conf` file.
+Only one workspace is supported at any given time at the moment, multiple workspaces can only be currently used by creating a symlink to the target configuration file that needs to be used at a given time.
 Future versions of the suite will